 My current project is understanding the evolutionary origins of the symptoms of posttraumatic stress.
 Towards this end, I conduct fieldwork with Turkana pastoralists in northwest Kenya.

 I recently compiled theoretical and empirical evidence that large-scale high-risk human warfare can only be explained by a process of gene-culture coevolution.
 During this process, I developed the hypothesis that the symptoms of combat stress may result from gene-culture conflict.
 I am examining this hypothesis with Turkana pastoralists in northwest Kenya.
-My fieldwork, the first scientific study of combat stress outside of industrialized societies, is designed to resolve long-standing disagreement over whether PTSD symptoms are culturally determined or misfiring genetic adaptations (I think both).
+My fieldwork, the first scientific study of combat stress outside of industrialized societies, is designed to resolve long-standing disagreement over whether PTSD symptoms are culturally determined or misfiring genetic adaptations.

 Mathematical theories of cooperation and conflict

-I have published theoretical papers explaining how gene-culture coevolution can explain the origins and persistence of cooperation in large-scale warfare (Zefferman & Mathew 2015), the limits of direct reciprocity models for explaining human cooperation (Zefferman 2014), and how sex-biased patterns of tool use in non-human species can be explained by cooperative teaching (Zefferman 2016, attached).
-In forthcoming publications I model how cultural evolution influences cooperation and conflict between modern nations (Zefferman & Joyce, in review) and the evolution of hierarchically-organized cooperation (Zefferman, in prep; Zefferman, Robinson, Gavrilets & Turchin, in prep).
+I have published theoretical papers on the general concepts of culture, cooperation and conflict; for example, how how gene-culture coevolution can explain the origins and persistence of cooperation in large-scale warfare (Zefferman & Mathew 2015), the limits of direct reciprocity models for explaining human cooperation (Zefferman 2014), whether existing mechanisms for fostering cooperation can help solve climate change (Zefferman 2018), and how sex-biased patterns of tool use in non-human species can be explained by cooperative teaching (Zefferman 2016).
+In forthcoming publications I model how cultural evolution influences international conflict (Zefferman & Joyce, in review), cooperation in global climate change mitigation (Zefferman, in revision), and the evolution of hierarchically-organized cooperation (Zefferman, in prep; Zefferman, Robinson, Gavrilets & Turchin, in prep).